asma71612/cognitive-decline-monitoring/README.md

 mvn spring-boot:run
 ```

 The backend server should now be running at http://localhost:8080.
+(Note: This port has nothing on it so it will not display anything)

 ## Step 6: Setup the Frontend
 Navigate to the frontend folder (react_frontend):